 An overall representation of imaging in a cloud environment is shown in Figure 1.
 In a cloud environment, an individual Client may not be aware of the components and Services needed to enable imaging with a device that may be located at an external location, including appropriate tracking, security, and transforms required to produce and deliver the requested document.
 The operations are described in the specific document for each of the Services.

 On the Device-side, the device is registered with the Cloud Service, this process provides the Cloud Service with the details about the Device.
 The Cloud Service then creates a Cloud Fax/Print/Scan Service which will respond to requests initiated from the Cloud Fax/Print/Scan Manager.
 On the Client-side, the user connects to the Cloud Service and is provided an enumerated list of available devices.
-The User can select a Printer represented by the Cloud Print Service by location, or by any desirable attribute(s).
-The user submits a Job to the selected Cloud Print Service.
-The Cloud Print Service may perform a Transform or other modification to the Print Job prior to placing the Print Job in a list of available Jobs.
+The User can select a Imaging Device represented by the Cloud Imaging Service by location, or by any desirable attribute(s).
+The user submits a Job to the selected Cloud Imaging Service.
+The Cloud Imaging Service may perform a Transform or other modification to the Print Job prior to placing the Print Job in a list of available Jobs.
 The Cloud Fax/Print/Scan Manager initiates the communication with the Cloud Fax/Print/Scan Service and processes requests from a list Jobs.
 During and after completion of the Fax/Print/Scan Job, The Cloud Fax/Print/Scan Manager sends the status information to the Cloud Fax/Print/Scan Service.
 The User can determine current status of the Fax/Print/Scan Job from the Cloud Fax/Print/Scan Service.

-Figure 1 Cloud Imaging functional Model
+Figure 2 Cloud Imaging functional Model